-For Managers/Supervisors and contact points bound by instructions
+For Managers/Supervisors

-- Before the initial interview, make it clear to the person concerned that you, as the employer, have a duty of care and must comply with this as soon as a case of sexual harassment is reported.
-Offer the person that if they wish to contact an office confidentially and anonymously, they can contact the AKG or the Ombudsperson's Office for Academic Affairs as well as all TU external contact points (see chapter 5). - Ensure in advance that the person concerned can bring a trusted person of his or her choice to the initial interview (and all subsequent interviews). - Make sure that the conversation takes place in a friendly and safe atmosphere (no interruptions from others, telephone, etc.). - Clearly communicate your role and the associated confidentiality and non-disclosure obligations - Take the person seriously and believe what he or she says.

-- Thank the person for coming and for having the courage to talk about it. - Let the person describe what exactly happened and do not interrupt him or her. - Make sure that all information about the place, time and people involved in the incident is given - If the incident is sexual harassment and the person concerned has perceived it as such, inform the person that the employer organization has a duty of care and is obliged to act accordingly - Inform the person that they have a right to protection and reassure them that this will never happen again - Explain to the person what further steps (remedial measures) can be taken now (see Guideline, Chapter 6.4) and what this means for the person concerned - Ask the person what he or she wants and what steps he or she agrees with - Get a letter of agreement for the specific further steps you have agreed with each other (preferably in writing) - Ask the person to make a memory log of the incident, recording everything in as much detail as possible (don't wait to do this, memories blur quickly) - Inform affected persons about possible contact points for legal and psychological counseling - Document everything that was discussed - Please make sure that the documentation can only be accessed by you (tu.files offers an appropriate authorization concept and backup) and that the documentation is stored in a secure location (tu.files offers a secure option for this).
+- Ensure in advance that the person concerned can bring a trusted person of his or her choice to the initial interview (and all subsequent interviews). - Make sure that the conversation takes place in a friendly and safe atmosphere (no interruptions from others, telephone, etc.). - Take the person seriously and believe what he or she says. - Thank the person for coming and for having the courage to talk about it. - Let the person describe what exactly happened and do not interrupt him or her. - Make sure that all information about the place, time and people involved in the incident is given - Inform the person that they have a right to protection and reassure them that this will never happen again - Inform the person that you have a duty of care and are obliged to act in accordance with this if the incident is described by the person concerned (!!!) as "sexual harassment". - Explain to the person what further steps (remedial measures) can be taken now (see Guideline, Chapter 6.4) and what this means for the person concerned - Ask the person what he or she wants and what steps he or she agrees with - Get a letter of agreement for the specific further steps you have agreed with each other (preferably in writing)

+- Ask the person to make a memory log of the incident, recording everything in as much detail as possible (don't wait to do this, memories blur quickly) - Inform affected persons about possible contact points for legal and psychological counseling - Document everything that was discussed

+Please make sure that the documentation can only be accessed by you (tu.files offers an appropriate authorization concept and backup) and that the documentation is stored in a secure location (tu.files offers a secure option for this).
 If you store the document on your hard disk, access must be password-protected and the hard disk must be encrypted.